abigailcabadin/furniture-analytics-project/README.md

-# 🪑 Furniture Analytics Dashboard
+# 🪑 Furniture Analytics Project

-A multi-layered data analytics project exploring delivery performance, customer satisfaction, and profitability for a fictional online furniture retailer.
-This project combines **Power BI dashboarding**, **R-based data cleaning**, and **strategic insights** to uncover operational patterns and guide business decisions.
+A full-stack data analytics project exploring delivery performance, customer satisfaction, and profitability for a fictional online furniture retailer.
+This project combines **R-based data cleaning, exploration, and predictive modeling** with a **multi-page Power BI dashboard** to deliver actionable insights and strategic recommendations.

 ---